 By default, Swift Navigation receivers are configured for SBP communication on TCP port 55555.
 The computer running Swift Console must have a network configuration compatible with the device to which you are trying to connect.
 You can use Swift Console to connect to your device over Ethernet.
 Upon starting Swift Console, select TCP/IP Interface and enter the correct IP address and port.

-Alternatively, you can launch Swift Console from a command terminal with the following options:
+Alternatively, you can launch Swift Console from a command terminal with the following commands:

-Once connected, Swift Console will indicate the active communications interface in the status bar:
+Once connected, Swift Console will indicate the active communications interface in the title bar: